rounak/PlayPause/readme.md

-A simple menubar Mac app to control iTunes
+A simple menubar Mac app to control iTunes.